GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 ## Falcon Noise Analysis

-The primary measure of noise in a Falcon survey is difference noise[^Christensen2015], and its relationship to turbulence.
-High frequency noise[^Sunderland2022], and demodulation phase analysis are also useful checks for the QC of Falcon airborne survey data.
+The primary measure of noise in a Falcon survey is difference noise[^Dransfield2013], and its relationship to turbulence.
+High frequency noise[^Sunderland2022] is also a useful check for the QC of Falcon airborne survey data.

 ```{toctree}
 Falcon_Noise_Analysis.ipynb